Finances About The Profession

 Registered nurses earned a median of $93,600 in 2024 (BLS).
 CRNAs earned $212,650.
 That's a difference of $119,050 every single year.

 Over a 30-year career, that adds up to more than $3.5 million in additional earnings.
-Even after three years of lost RN income and the cost of school (the average in-state tuition across 147 CRNA programs in our school database is $117,749), the math works out within the first couple years of practice.
+Even after three years of lost RN income and the cost of school (the average in-state tuition across the 149 programs in our school database that publish a figure is $118,734), the math works out within the first couple years of practice.

 So financially?
 Worth it.
 But the money alone won't carry you through a 36-month program where you're studying pharmacology until 2am and waking up at 5am for clinical.
 You have to love the clinical work too.
 And if you do?
 If you love anesthesia AND you get compensated like this?
 That's the sweet spot.